 Lunch will be eaten in classrooms or the hall, a year group at a time.
 The hall will be cleaned between groups.
 The children will be allocated time to eat and to play, avoiding year groups mixing on the playground.
 There will be no contact sports, including football and basketball, but the children will be allowed to use the large apparatus (excepting the climbing wall).
 These will be cleaned between use by each group.

 School meals can be ordered using the current system via ParentPay.
 In an exceptional circumstance, if a meal is not ordered in advance it can be ordered when the register is taken but please book using the ParentPay system whenever possible.
 Every family has been sent their sign-in for ParentPay so please check your Junk/Spam box if you have not seen this information.

 Moving around the School

-This will be limited inside our buildings as we will make most use of outside routes to reach other areas.
-Sign posts will be placed around the school to remind staff and pupils of this.
+This will be limited inside as we will make most use of external doors and outside routes to reach most areas.

 There is a change to previous arrangements for children wearing PE kit.
 We are asking children to come into school in their PE kit when they have PE.
 A timetable will be shared with families to help plan for this.
 Along with all other arrangements, this will be reviewed during the first few weeks of term.

 Playtimes have been scheduled at different times, in different areas for each year group.